wlonk/arcadia/rules/the_host.rst

 threat progresses.
 This is a promise of sorts: "If you do nothing, this will happen."

-Write these promises down, and track them.
+Write these promises down, and track them where all can see.
 You will have an easier time tracking what has gone before, and thus determining what might happen next, if you do so.

 This is especially vital around the fairy.
 You don't have to tip the fairy's entire hand, but show more of it than, perhaps, the characters